Line Renderer 2D Pro

 Shows a line that has a color in one endpoint that gradually changes to another color in the other endpoint

-Lines can be colored using a 2-colors gradient whose length and starting position can be defined as desired.
+Lines can be colored using a 2-color gradient whose length and starting position can be defined as desired.
 Texture and gradient colors are mixed.

 Shows how the color gradient of the line stretches as the length of the line changes

-Enable the adaptive gradient length if you want the color gradient to extend along the line regardless of its length.
+Enable the adaptive gradient length if you want the color gradient to extend along the line regardless of the line's length.

 Bounds offset